pcorey/pcorey.github.io/_posts/2017-11-20-crawling-for-cash-with-affiliate-crawler.markdown

 description: "I've created a new tool called Affiliate Crawler that's designed to crawl through your written web content, looking for affiliate and referral marketing opportunities."
 author: "Pete Corey"
 date:   2017-11-20
-tags: ["Elixir", "Affiliate Crawler", "Announcement", "Tools", "Open Source", "Web Crawling"]
+tags: ["Elixir", "Affiliate Crawler", "Announcement", "Tools", "Web Crawling"]
+related: ["/blog/2017/10/09/learning-to-crawl-building-a-bare-bones-web-crawler-with-elixir/"]
 ---

 Several weeks ago, I released a monster of an article titled [Learning to Crawl - Building a Bare Bones Web Crawler with Elixir](http://www.east5th.co/blog/2017/10/09/learning-to-crawl-building-a-bare-bones-web-crawler-with-elixir/).
 I mentioned early on in that post that I was working on a small side-project that involved web crawling.